coveo/source.coveo.com/_posts/2019-10-18-wsl-from-dockerfile.md

 ## The problem

 Setting up a new computer is always long and difficult.
-From time to time, a new developer joins the team and must setup his computer to build the code from the team's repository.
+From time to time, a new developer joins the team and must setup their computer to build the code from the team's repository.
 This can be a long and frustrating exercise.
 This is even more difficult when the code is cross-platform and has to be built under Linux and Windows.

 In this post, I will show how to transform a dockerfile into a WSL distribution in an automated fashion.
 This allows the Windows developer to build and test the code on Linux using the same build environment as the CI system.